 Aaron Rodgers had only career INTs when he threw his 400th TD.

 The next closest is Tom Brady at INTs. https://t.co/8mMfjqx5GG

 Auction Value: $13

 Even after Rodgers’s stellar 2020 season, his ADP remains at about the same place as it was entering last season.
-In the 8th or 9th round, you’re drafting him at his floor much more than his obviously elite ceiling.
 If he replicates his performance from last year, Rodgers would be a steal at his current ADP.
 Keep an eye on whether or not this changes once we get more clarity on his situation moving forward with the Packers.

 Unfortunately for Rodgers, his fantasy football value is somewhat capped by his lack of rushing production.
 While some quarterbacks are bona fide running backs in addition to their typical passing production, Rodgers just doesn’t run the ball that much – he’s only passed 200 rushing yards in one of the past four seasons.
 Additionally, Rodgers hasn’t passed 4,500 passing yards since 2011 and is unlikely to lead the NFL in passing yards in the near future.
 However, Rodgers is a machine in the red zone and a beast at scoring touchdown.
 Rodgers’s consistency drives his fantasy value as he had just two games all of last season with fewer than 20 fantasy points.
 With his elite touchdown rate, Rodgers is a locked-and-loaded top-ten quarterback for fantasy as a baseline.